emiljohnsen01/libemg/README.md

 ## Install
 `pip install libemg`

+## Contributing
+We are happy to have people contribute to LibEMG!
+Make sure that any changes are made off the `latest` branch.
+This branch should also be the target for any pull request.
+We will review all pull requests as soon as possible!

 ## Questions
 Check out our discord server if you have questions, comments, or feature requests: [https://discord.gg/NeqTTXmM4F](https://discord.gg/6D9rPMThxu)